purutechno/asunnyday/README.md

 ## Getting Started

 #Overview
-asunnyday is a weather application that displays the current weather based on users location.
+asunnyday is a weather application based on MVVM design pattern and uses Provider as a state management library.
+This app displays the current weather based on users location.
 It also has a search section through which user can search for a city to view the current weather condition.